primap-community/primap2/docs/source/usage/select_and_view.md

 ch4_ar4.attrs
 ```

+Note that a data set contains each single gas only once, either as a mass or as a
+global warming potential, so the converted array is not simply added to `ds`.

 Because the GWP context used for conversion is stored, it is easy to convert back to
 mass units: